 "Large" companies must make a plan which outlines the actions needed to meet the gender balance targets.
 They are also required to report annually, within ten months after the end of the financial year, to the SER:

-- the total number of men and women at board and senior management level; and
+- the total number of men and women at board and senior management level at the end of the financial year;

-- the annual targets and how to achieve these.
+- the plan for how to achieve these.

 If they have not met the targets, companies will also have to explain why, and specify how this will be remedied.